FACTBOX-The hunt for the Paris attackers

 In Turkey: Ahmet Dahmani, a Belgian man of Moroccan origin suspected of some form of involvement in the Paris attack was arrested by police in Turkey on Nov.
 21, a government official said.
 A Turkish news agency said he acted as a 'scout' in selecting target locations.
 Dahmani, 26, was arrested at a luxury hotel in the southern Turkish coastal city of Antalya after travelling from Amsterdam on Nov.
 14. Two suspected accomplices were also arrested, the official said.

-The three others, not named, include one person arrested on Nov.
-19 for possession of weapons and another arrested on Nov.
-22 on charges of links to an attack.

-Regarding the named men, lawyer Xavier Carette said his client Amri was an unwitting accomplice who knew nothing about any role in attacks when he drove Salah Abdeslam back from Paris to Brussels on night of Nov.
-13-14.
-A lawyer for Attouh quoted him as saying that Abdeslam was "extremely tense" and may have still been wearing a suicide belt under his down jacket.

 Mohammad Abdeslam, brother of Salah and dead Brahim, was among five released after arrests on Nov.
-19. (Compiled by Brian Love with reporters in Paris and Brussels; Editing by Gareth Jones)
+19. (Compiled by Brian Love with reporters in Paris and Brussels; editing by David Clarke)

 * Refinery's fuel production at least 50 pct capacity -trade